wcfjeffrey/jeffreywoo-finance-ai-local-model/README.md

 | ✅ Training Scripts | Included | Data collection, preprocessing and fine-tuning |
 | ❌ Model Weights | **Excluded** | 154 MB - must be trained locally |
 | ❌ Training Checkpoints | **Excluded** | Large checkpoint files |

-## ⚖️ Disclaimer
-**JeffreyWoo HSI Stock Predictor** provides AI‑generated insights and predictive analytics for informational and educational purposes only.
-It is not intended to serve as professional financial, investment or legal advice.
-Users should always consult qualified financial analysts and investment experts before making financial or business decisions.

 ## ⚙️ Run Locally